hltcoe/xvectors/README.md

 Snyder, David, et al. "X-vectors: Robust dnn embeddings for speaker recognition."
 2018 IEEE International Conference on Acoustics, Speech and Signal Processing (ICASSP).
 IEEE, 2018.

 ## Contact
-If you have any comments or questions, please contact <>
+If you have any comments or questions, please create a GitHub issue.